Can You Drink Kombucha on a Carnivore Diet? (Why and Why Not?)

 However, you also place a SCOBY (Symbiotic Colony Of Bacteria and Yeast) in the tea and sugar solution.
 A SCOBY is a bacteria and yeast live culture.
 The SCOBY feeds on the sugar and drives the fermentation process.

 When the Kombucha is ready to drink, some sugar is left, which gives the drink some sweetness.

 Notably, most of the sugar that has been added has been consumed by the SCOBY.
 This is why it has become a drink suitable for people with low-carb diets.

 Usually, the longer the fermentation process, the less sugar is left behind in the drink.
 Some people let it ferment for 5-30 days.

-According to Sencha Tea, Kambucha generally has 3 grams of carbs within a 6-ounce serving.
+According to Sencha Tea, Kombucha generally has 3 grams of carbs within a 6-ounce serving.

 Shop-bought or homemade?

-I would say 99.9% of the time, if you have the option of making something at home, then you should.
+I would say 99.9% of the time if you can make something at home, then you should.

 If you pick up a Kombucha once every month from the local shop on a hot day, it will not be worth making it yourself.

 Yet, if you want to drink it regularly, I think you should make it yourself.
-This is because you will know exactly what is in it and control the quality of the products used in making the Kombucha.
+This is because you will know precisely what is in it and control the quality of the products used in making the Kombucha.

 There are plenty of Kambucha starter kits you can order online with instructions.

 I would have concerns about the ingredients used in shop-bought Kombucha.
 Plus, the longer Kombucha is sold to the masses, the more popular it becomes, and the poorer the quality of Kombucha will become.

 Eventually, it will probably not even be remotely what traditional Kombucha is.
 You will probably start seeing drinks with labels like Kombucha Style, meaning it tastes like Kombucha, but it isn’t Kombucha.